Jeff DeWillis: Major leagues

 DeWillis began the 1987 season with Knoxville, but was promoted to the Blue Jays on April 18 after catcher Matt Stark was placed on the disabled list.
 He made his major league debut on April 19 as a defensive replacement against the Boston Red Sox.
 He started the following game against the Cleveland Indians, recording his fist career hit.
 He hit his first home run on April 25 against the Chicago White Sox.
 He was sent back down to Knoxville on June 6 after Toronto signed catcher Charlie Moore.
 DeWillis played in 39 games for Knoxville, hitting .131.
 He was recalled by Toronto as a September call-up on August 30.
 However, he did not appear in a game the remainder of the year.
 He ended the season with 13 games played, a .120 batting average, one home run and two RBI.
 He was sent down to Syracuse after the season ended on October 21.

-Unsuccessful conversion to pitcher and college football
+Attempted conversion to pitcher and college football

 In spring training 1988, DeWillis attempted to transition from catching to pitching.
 However, he was released by the Blue Jays in mid-April.

 In August 1989, DeWillis enrolled at Texas Tech University and tried out at quarterback for the school's football team as a walk-on.
 However, he quit the team by August 26.